Dreamshala

 Source: chase.com

-Yes, Chase bank does offer notary public services.
+Yes, Chase Bank does offer notary public services.
 It is free for their existing customers.
 If you have savings, fixed, or checking accounts with them, Chase will do it.
 They will even do it if you have a Chase credit card.
 There are some provisions for non-customers as well.

 But I didn’t know that until I went to one of their nearby branches to find free coin-counting machines (because many banks have that).
 After talking to a few people, I understood that there is no fixed timing for their notary work.